James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 (0.241 -> 0.204) is separate (its features moved AWAY from clean).
 Road and vegetation are unchanged or slightly better.

-**Q3 — the ceiling is capped by clean-anchoring over-alignment (confirmed).**
+**Q3.
+The ceiling is capped by clean-anchoring over-alignment (confirmed).**
-Spearman rho(feat_cos, oracle_gain) on fog: plain DGLSS++ **+0.32** (closer to clean HELPED recoverability) vs robust **-0.68** (closer to clean HURT recoverability) — the sign flips and is strongly negative.
+Spearman rho(feat_cos, oracle_gain) on fog: plain DGLSS++ **+0.32** (closer to clean HELPED recoverability) vs robust **-0.68** (closer to clean HURT recoverability), the sign flips and is strongly negative.
 The classes the SupCon anchored hardest have the least recoverable ceiling.
 The direction-retention->oracle link that held for plain DGLSS++ (rho +0.67) is destroyed (+0.10).
 The over-alignment is the mechanism: anchoring the corrupted features onto their clean prototypes is GREAT for assignment